hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/README.md

 **Dependencies Analysis:**

 The mermaid diagram shows the flow of execution.
-The code imports from `src.webdriver` (for `Driver` and `Chrome` classes) and `selenium.webdriver.common.by` for element location strategies (e.g., CSS selector). `selenium` is a crucial dependency for interacting with the web browser.
+The code imports from `src.webdriver` (for `Driver` and `Chrome` classes) and `selenium.webdriver.common.by` for element location Startegies (e.g., CSS selector). `selenium` is a crucial dependency for interacting with the web browser.
 The `src` package likely contains utility functions and classes specific to the project's needs, as seen by the imports from `src.utils` and `src.logger`.

 ## <explanation>